 11. Villa Balbianello Is the One Must-See Villa

-If you only visit one villa, make it Balbianello in Lenno.
+If you visit only one villa, make it Balbianello in Lenno.
 Gardens and interior: 20 EUR.
-The Star Wars and Casino Royale filming location on a wooded promontory with three-directional lake views.
+It's the Star Wars and Casino Royale filming location on a wooded promontory with three-directional lake views.
 Open Tuesday and Thursday-Sunday, 10AM-6PM, March-November.
-Reach by boat from Lenno (5 EUR) or walk 1 km along the lake.
+Reach it by boat from Lenno (5 EUR) or walk 1 km along the lake.

 12. Don't Skip the Brunate Funicular

 From Como town: 7 EUR return, 7 minutes up, departures every 15-30 minutes.
 The view from 715 meters above the lake is the single best panorama of Lake Como.
 There's a bar at the top and hiking trails if you want more.
-Go near sunset for golden light.
+Time it near sunset for golden light.

 13. The Greenway Trail Is Criminally Underrated

 A 10-km walking path along the western shore from Colonno to Cadenabbia.
 Olive groves, Romanesque churches, tiny hamlets with zero tourists.
 Free.
-3-4 hours one-way.
-Walk it and ferry back.
-The section from Sala Comacina to Lenno has views of Isola Comacina — the lake's only island.
+3-4 hours one-way — walk it and ferry back.
+The section from Sala Comacina to Lenno frames Isola Comacina, the lake's only island.

 14. Villa Carlotta Has the Best Gardens

-I said Balbianello is the must-see for its setting, but Villa Carlotta in Tremezzo (12 EUR) has the most impressive gardens — azaleas, rhododendrons, and rare plants across a terraced hillside.
+Balbianello wins for setting, but Villa Carlotta in Tremezzo (12 EUR) has the most impressive gardens — azaleas, rhododendrons, and rare plants across a terraced hillside.
 Peak bloom is April-May.
 The sculpture collection inside includes a Canova.

 Timing & Weather